justinmeiners/efficient-programming-with-components/15_merge_inplace.md

 So he gives the attribution to his friend, and not the two polish guys[^merge-sort-exercise].

 As an algorithm itself, it's utterly useless.
-But, sometimes algorithms published by theoreticians can be used by us after appropriate modification.
+But sometimes algorithms published by theoreticians can be used by us, after appropriate modification.

 [^merge-sort-exercise]: See exercise 5.5.3 (Pg.
 390) in Volume 3 of "The Art of Computer Programming".
     The algorithm itself and the attirbution to Vaughan Pratt is in the solution (Pg.
 701).